Difference Between Prebiotics and Probiotics

 Probiotics are microorganisms in a symbiotic relationship with humans, and prebiotics are the food for the microorganisms.
 In order to benefit from probiotics, (the good microbacterial flora), we need to nourish them, to allow the proper growth of their colony; without the proper food the micro flora would just starve and eventually die.

-Probiotics are good the good bacteria that live in symbiosis with us humans, that help us to control pathogen, and we can take care of them by feeding them properly with prebiotics.
+Probiotics are beneficial bacteria and other microorganisms that live in symbiosis with humans.
+They help us to control pathogens and stay healthy.
+We, in turn, take care of them by feeding them properly and help them thrive.

 - inflammatory diseases, and bowel syndromes,